spillanedavid2/Creator-Balance/README.md

 # Creator-Balance
-Keep track of all your creator earnings in one place!
+Keep track of all your creator earnings on all platforms in one place!
+Stay organized, Motivated, Aware and In control of all how much money you're pulling in from social media platorms!If you are a content creator with goals of building wealth creating/uploading content,this appis perfect for you!